fabianhartmann2/AutomaticDockerCluster/readme.md

 2. The Script shows you the path to the dumped files.
 3. Navigate to the dumped file directory
 4. Use system-config-kickstart to create a Standard Kickstart file, based on your needs and save it twice to your dumped file directory.
 Named master.cfg and client.cfg
-5. Copy the `%post` section from my template tmplate_master.cfg file and paste it into master.cfg
+5. Copy the `%post` section from my template template_master.cfg file and paste it into master.cfg
-6. Copy the `%post` section from my template tmplate_client.cfg file and paste it intoclient.cfg
+6. Copy the `%post` section from my template template_client.cfg file and paste it into client.cfg
 7. Change the variable `sourceurl` on both files to the FQDN of your TXT record.
 8. I also recommend to add the following packages to the `%packages` section
 	 - ca-certificates